Shipping Worldwide

-Wrapping your hands is essential for any boxer.
+Taping your hands for boxing is essential for every fighter.
 It protects knuckles and wrists from hyperextension injuries and gives you the support you need while training or competing.
 Properly wrapped hands, from looping your thumb to wrapping your fingers to securing them around the wrist, help you punch harder and safer by stabilizing your joints.
 This boosts your confidence in striking without worrying about damage.

 Correct Way to Wrap Hands for Boxing